keum/SOTM-US16/README.md

 * Decided not to include addresses because apartment complexes are all stacked for entire complexes.
 * There are some systematic problems that still need to be cleaned-up
 * Debbie Represent!
-  * Any effort to abstract the process and make a guide and method
+  * Question: Any effort to abstract the process and make a guide and method
     * OSM wiki has really good import documentation
 * Miami has an initiative modeled after this.

 Building community through mapathons and community mapping - Drishte